Take Five: G7 - deep in the Woods?

 But, with worsening economic headlines, falling corporate investment and a looming Fed rate cut, the People's Bank of China cannot merely be operating behind the scenes through local government spending and liquid money markets.

-Many expect that a bold, symbolic statement about Beijing's policy easing intent is needed - most certainly if the Fed also cuts at the end of July.
-Even though that may just involve the customary, token 10 basis points cut in China's benchmark one-year 4.35% policy rate.
+Many expect that a bold, symbolic statement about Beijing's policy easing intent is needed - certainly if the Fed also cuts at the end of July.
+Even though that may just involve the customary, token 10-basis-point cut in China's benchmark one-year 4.35% policy rate.

 -ANALYSIS-Risks aside, Trump's team sees China trade stance as strength in 2020